-Laboratory sessions are designed to develop student skills in palpation of bony landmarks, goniometry, gross manual muscle testing, and analysis of muscle function as it relates to the biomechanical principles of human motion.
+Students develop skills in palpation of bony landmarks, goniometry, gross manual muscle testing, basic gait analysis and analysis of muscle function as it relates to the biomechanical principles of human motion.

-Prerequisite: Permission required.
+Prerequisite: Acceptance into program.
 Corequisite: PHT 1000, PHT 1120.
-Offered: SP.
+Offered: FA.
+Notes: AS only.